12-Adult (Beginning to Professional Level Opera Coaching)

 Teaching at various private schools, including theater school and directing both contemporary praise bands and traditional church choirs has provided enjoyable contrasts for me.

 I have adjudicated for the Florida Vocal Association Solo and Ensemble Festivals and the National Association of Teachers of Singing Student Auditions.
 Former students are pursuing careers as performers, composers, music teachers and music ministers ..........and singing to their babies!

 *** Lesson Details ***

+We are beautifully and wonderfully made in such a way that certain foundational, physical aspects of singing will help everyone.
 I teach the foundations for a physiologically correct technique that enhances every style.
 This has helped all singers, including those who are experiencing discomfort when they sing.

 I love helping students expand their ability, whatever their starting point.
 Musicality is even more important than a display of difficult music, so I take time to encourage expressiveness.

 Older students need to be able to focus on developing technique and accept the home practice involved to learn ( and in the case of piano "read" ) and expressively sing/ play their selections.